AetherLg/Aether-Language/README.md

-At the moment, aether does not have full documentation and this file may contain inconsistencies/errors/lies
+*At the moment, aether does not have full documentation and this file may contain inconsistencies/errors/lies std in alpha-version, i will upload when it be beta*

 # Aether-Language